 Visitor Parking Permits for Guests of DC Residents

-DC residents may obtain visitor parking permits free of charge at a police station or substation in the ward in which they reside.
+Effective October 1, 2013, the Visitor Parking Pass program will be available District wide to all Residential Parking Permit eligible households and those in ANCs 1A, 1B and 1C.
+DC residents may obtain one visitor parking permit free of charge.
 Applicants must provide a valid DC driver's license/identification card, a valid DC vehicle registration card or a current utility bill, lease, deed, settlement agreement or voter registration card.
-The visitor parking permit is valid for 15 days.
-For more details, see the Metropolitan Police Department website
+The visitor parking permit is valid for one year.
+For more details, see the District Department of Transportation website.
+The VPP program is designed to allow guests of District residents to park for more than two hours on RPP blocks.

 Long Term Parking in Park and Ride Lots